ShinhwanKang/BeGin/docs/000/tutorial.rst

 Step 2.
 Setting initial states for the algorithm (:func:`initTrainingStates`)
 ===============================================================================

 As in the aformentioned equation, EWC algorithm requires to store learned weights and Fisher information matrices from the previous tasks to compute the regualarization term.
 However, but they cannot be obtained on the current task.
-In order to resolve this issue, the trainer provides a dictionary called :func:`training_states` which can store intermediate results and be shared by events as the parameter of the event functions.
+In order to resolve this issue, the trainer provides a dictionary called `training_states` which can store intermediate results and be shared by events as the parameter of the event functions.
 To set the initial states, BeGin provides :func:`initTrainingStates` event function, and the trainer set the initial states to the returned dictionary from the event function.
-In this example, we assigned :func:`fishers` to store the fisher information matrices of each task and :func:`params` to store the learned weights of each task, as shown in the code below.
+In this example, we assigned `fishers` to store the fisher information matrices of each task and `params` to store the learned weights of each task, as shown in the code below.

 .. code-block:: python